 The AATA partners with the Americans for the Arts each year for their Arts Advocacy Day, a day of lobbying on Capitol Hill for the National Endowment for the Arts (NEA) and the National Endowment for the Humanities (NEH).

-For more details, read the annual reports by AATA President, Donna Betts, PhD, ATR-BC, in Art Therapy Today:
+For more details, read our annual reports in Art Therapy Today:

 NATIONAL MENTAL HEALTH AWARENESS MONTH

 AATA joins the Substance Abuse and Mental Health Services Administration (SAMHSA) as a National Collaborating Organization for their annual Children’s Mental Health Awareness Day event.
 In honor of the 2018 theme, “Partnering for Health and Hope Following Trauma,” the AATA collaborated with the SAMHSA team to produce a video showcasing art therapy as a trauma-informed discipline.

 Throughout the month of May, representatives of the AATA participate in Mental Health Awareness Month Briefings on Capitol Hill to help raise awareness about mental health issues and educate legislators and staff on how policies can reflect best-practice care.